Jirachiii/mutant_analysis/README.md

 3. **Answer two questions:**
    - **Do the programs behave the same?** The change does affect program behavior, as the data can now include NaN values -> Choose 0 for NO
-   - **Is this a realistic developer mistake?** A developer can forget to remove NaN values before processing data, so this looks natural -> Choose 1 for YES
+   - **On a scale of 1 to 5, how realistic is this mistake?** A developer can forget to remove NaN values before processing data, so this looks natural -> Choose 4 or 5 for STRONGLY NATURAL

 ### Step 3: Use Additional Information When Uncertain
 1. Below each mutant ID, you'll find a commit URL